“Labor Omnia Vincit” McKay Law

 NIED: The Most Important Standalone Framework

-Negligent infliction of emotional distress claims are the main framework for pure emotional injury claims.
+Negligent infliction of emotional distress claims control most standalone emotional injury cases.

 The Different NIED Frameworks